sparkle-developer/Sparkle/README.md

 This program allows you to choose from Generations 2-8, along with a variety of Shiny Hunting methods, including:
 - Random Encounters
+- Run Aways
+- Headbutts (Generation 2 and 4)
 - Soft Resetting
 - Shiny Breeding (Generation 2)
 - Masuda Method (Generation 4 and onwards)